Governing Board

 Our U.S.-Based governing board manages the sustainability of the mission of the organization and are responsible stewards of financial contributions.

-Corinne Paul is the Senior Policy Advisor for Civil and Political Rights at American Jewish World Service.
+Corinne Paul is a Senior Foreign Policy Advisor at AJWS.
 In this role she leads advocacy with the US government regarding human rights in Haiti and other countries around the world.
-She comes to AJWS from CARE, an international non-governmental organization, where she helped improve support for health workers and increase women’s health access internationally.
-Previously, she was a foreign policy legislative aide in the U.S. Senate.
-Prior that, she worked for a nonprofit organization in Les Cayes, Haiti, where she was first introduced to Write to Be.
-Corinne earned her Master of Public Policy with a specialization in international development policy, and a Bachelor of Arts in Government & Politics with minors in International Development and U.S. Latina/o Studies from the University of Maryland.
-Corinne is also a certified yoga instructor and enjoys reading, nature, exercising, and spending time with her cat, Minwi (“Midnight” in Haitian Creole).
+Previously she worked at an international non-governmental organization, where she helped improve support for health workers and women’s health access internationally.
+Corinne was also a foreign policy legislative aide in the U.S. Senate and worked for a nonprofit organization in Les Cayes, Haiti, where she was first introduced to Write to Be.
+Corinne holds a Master of Public Policy with a specialization in international development policy.
+She enjoys reading, working out, and spending time in nature.

 Stafford D. Oliver (he/him)